I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The branch like an extended hand is fixed in place in the Hedge Archway.
 "A branch, hanging out over the archway, seems almost like an extended hand: and you cannot help noticing, hanging down from the branch, [the list of leaves which are part of the branch]."
 Before doing something to the branch, say "The branch itself is too high above you." instead.
 The branch can be too high or almost too high.
 The branch is almost too high.
 The branch is wood.

-Before going north in the Hedge Archway when the branch is almost too high, say "The hedge somehow closes to prevent you, pushing you back without pushing you.
-A moment later, it's as if nothing had happened." instead.

-Before going east in the Hedge Archway when the branch is almost too high, say "The hedge somehow closes to prevent you, pushing you back without pushing you.
-A moment later, it's as if nothing had happened." instead.

-Before going south in the Hedge Archway when the branch is almost too high, say "The hedge somehow closes to prevent you, pushing you back without pushing you.
+Before going in the Hedge Archway when the branch is almost too high and ( noun is north or noun is east or noun is south ) , say "The hedge somehow closes to prevent you, pushing you back without pushing you.
 A moment later, it's as if nothing had happened." instead.

 The plural of leaf is leaves.
 A leaf is a kind of thing.
 A leaf is usually magical essence.
 Some leaves part of the branch are defined by the Table of Task Leaves.
 The description of a leaf is "The leaf unrolls to reveal black writing on its open face: Your task, o mage, is to [task briefing].
 Fail not in this quest: yet, if it must be so, you may tear this leaf to abandon your effort and return here (if you be not in combat at the time), at a permanent cost of 1 STR point.
 And remember always that if the maze be exhausted, you may never reach your goal... so do not tarry, do not meander."